trentearl/yaml-sql/README.md

 # YAML-SQL

-This projects is a web application that maps http get requests to sql commands via a yaml file
+This project is a web application that maps http get requests to sql commands via a yaml file

 ##